 - Location: Boats depart from all along the Ghats however the most popular place to get a boat from is Assi Ghat.

-8. Lolark Kund – Things to do in Varanasi
+8. Lolark Kund – Things To Do in Varanasi

 Lolark Kund is one of the oldest sacred sites of Varanasi.
 It is a historic stepwell descending 15m in height from below the ground level and it is another of the fascinating sites of worship in the sacred city.